Learn About the Healthcare System & Insurance Options for Expats in Laos

 Being one of the poorest countries of South Asia, Laos struggles to provide comprehensive healthcare services to the residents of the country and expats alike.
 Although the country is consistently striving to improve its healthcare system, the infrastructural facilities and equipment continue to remain outdated, and shortage of trained staff is another critical challenge.
 Some hospitals lack the most basic sanitation services.
 Health issues and the standards of medical infrastructure vary across different parts of the country.
 Healthcare continues to remain one of the Millennium Development Goals for the country, and it has a long way to go before it reaches a standard that can be compared to other nations.

-How the Laos Healthcare System Works for Expats
+How the Laos Healthcare System Works for Expats?

 From the healthcare point of view, Laos is not the best choice for expats.
 However, Laos still offers pharmaceutical drugs at a much cheaper rate than the cost of medicines in other countries.
 But Loas lacks in proper medical infrastructure.
 In the event of a medical emergency, residents and expats will have to travel to Thailand to receive care.
-As such, we strongly advise travelers and expats to opt for international health insurance policies that provide adequate coverage.
+As such, we strongly advise travelers and expats to opt for global health insurance policies that provide adequate coverage.
 Despite all the shortcomings of the medical infrastructural framework, Laos continues to be a popular destination for tourists and expats who want to lead a peaceful and stress-free life.

 Public Healthcare in Laos